|The Economic Battlefield Is A Very Dangerous Place|

 Building a better arsenal is not an easy task and cannot be accomplished overnight, it takes both planning and a great deal of effort, this is not a task that should be outsourced or entrusted to someone else.
 Your financial survival depends on it, often people learn this lesson only after great disappointment and loss.
 Even though we are often lead to believe shortcuts exist the truth is the learning curve in how to invest and protect your assets is both long and hard.
 Simply reading a book, taking an investment course, learning a new charting or technical system is no guarantee you will make money.
 Most investors only learn after a series of costly mistakes and errors how difficult investing really is.

 This is a very important message because a lack of investment options means that many people will be left unable to react if and when a trend dramatically shifts.
-This leaves the bulk of society extremely vulnerably when a shift does occur.
+This leaves the bulk of society extremely vulnerable when a shift does occur.
 You do not want to be in this group!
-A major concern should be that we are often lulled into being far to complacent as to the real economic risk that surrounds us.
-A glaring example of this is how people just assume the bank will honor their credit-lines or they will be given access to their savings in the case of economic difficulty.
-In a crisis as everyone rushes to the exit it is silly to think you will be served in an orderly fashion or even fairly.
+A major concern should be that we are often lulled into being far too complacent as to the real economic risk that surrounds us.
+A glaring example of this is how people just assume the bank will honor their credit lines or they will be given access to their savings in the case of economic difficulty.
+In a crisis as everyone rushes to the exit, it is silly to think you will be served in an orderly fashion or even fairly.
 Mind the "small print" and remember the bank is not your friend.

 FOOTNOTE: I encourage comments and urge you to explore the archives for any other articles that might interest you.